 Freezing mayo-based dressings causes the emulsion to break down and to separate upon thawing, so I would not recommend freezing this chicken salad recipe.

-If you like this chicken salad recipe, you might also enjoy these other delicious canned chicken recipes:
+If you like this chicken salad recipe, you might also enjoy these other easy chicken recipes!

 Did you make this recipe?